2022 Kherson counteroffensive: Preparation phase and initial offensive announcements

+The starting dates of these offensives were scheduled for around 4 September in Kharkiv and around 18 September in Kherson, after two weeks of artillery bombardment.
+Plans were drawn up for Ukrainian forces to cross the Dnieper and advance to Crimea if they retained sufficient ammunition after taking Kherson.
+Ukrainian president Zelenskyy later arranged for the operation in Kherson to instead be launched first, on 29 August, in the hopes that it would produce a victory by the time of his mid-September appearance before the United Nations General Assembly, which he could then use to make a case for increased military aid.
+Donahue warned Zaluzhnyi that the switch would put the counteroffensive in jeopardy; however, the Russians responded by moving reinforcements from the east to the south, allowing the Ukrainians to advance far further in Kharkiv than expected.

-According to a 24 July statement by Kherson Region official Serhiy Khlan, Ukrainian attacks damaging Antonivka Road Bridge and another key bridge, and attacks on Russian ammunition stores and command posts, were preparatory actions for the offensive.
+According to a 24 July statement by Kherson Region official Serhii Khlan, Ukrainian attacks damaging Antonivka Road Bridge and another key bridge, and attacks on Russian ammunition stores and command posts, were preparatory actions for the offensive.
 A day earlier, Khlan stated that Ukrainian forces had retaken several villages in Kherson Oblast, but that the Ukrainian authorities requested civilians not to publish information on the progress of the campaign prior to official statements.
 On 26 July, Antonivka Road Bridge was hit again by a Ukrainian HIMARS missile strike.
 The bridge remained structurally intact while the bridge's roadway surface was damaged.

 On 27 July 2022, Ukrainian forces stated that they had retaken control of the villages of Lozove and Andriivka, both on the eastern side of the Inhulets river, in Beryslav Raion in Kherson Oblast.
 In the next months, Ukrainian forces launched a series of limited ground attacks as well as several air and rocket attacks on Russian targets in southern Ukraine.
 On 9 August, explosions heavily damaged the Russian airbase at Novofedorivka, Crimea.
-An anonymous Western official stated that the explosions, possibly caused by a Ukrainian attack, had "put more than half of [the Russian] Black Sea fleet's naval aviation combat jets out of use."
+An anonymous Western official stated that the explosions, possibly caused by a Ukrainian attack, had "put more than half of [the Russian] Black Sea fleet's naval aviation combat jets out of use".